 |Area covered by 25 robots, radius of 4.5 m||Area covered by 50 robots, radius of 6 m||Area covered by 75 robots, radius of 7.5 m|

 |Percentage of covered area:|

 One can notice that the least area coverage is made with 25 robots.
 Although the area surface is reduced, still it is to large for 25 robots thus averaging with only 77.54% coverage.
-Furthermore, regarding to oscillations in coverage, the swarm with 75 robots was the most stable one, because in relative terms the smaller amount of robots can be charged at once.
+Furthermore, regarding to oscillations in coverage, the multi--robot team with 75 robots was the most stable one, because in relative terms the smaller amount of robots can be charged at once.